MMGameslogo MMGames

 }

-The *if statement is also correct, but the switch statement is appropriate for numerous branches by number.
+While an if statement is also correct, a switch statement is more suitable when dealing with numerous branches numbered sequentially.

-*Points will be deducted if a default statement is missing.
+Points will be deducted if the default statement is missing.

-Be careful not to forget the *break statement.
+Please be sure to remember the break statement.

 Solution 4-1